aseeler/tp_ngs_scarabi/README.md

 # TP NGS

-This R Markdown document will contain all the information necessary to understand the code we will create.
+This R Markdown document contains all the information necessary to understand the code.

 # Origin of the data

 scRNAseq data of A. thaliana root protoplasts.
 Protoplasts are cells from which the cell wall was removed.
-The scRNAseq was obtained with a 10X Genomics Chromium protocol
+The scRNAseq was obtained with a 10X Genomics Chromium protocol.

 The data is in the GEO database (NCBI) under the accession code GSE123013.
-We will study samples from one wild-type and one mutant
+We will study samples from one wild-type and one mutant (SRR8257106).

 Analysis on the samples :
 SRR8257100 WT